borfei/ghostmoon/index.md

 ---

 # GhostMoon
-A very minimal and dark theme for Jekyll. *Stalled.*
+A very minimal and dark theme for Jekyll. *No longer maintained and unfinished.*

 - [View on GitHub](https://github.com/borfei/ghostmoon)
 - [Report an issue](https://github.com/borfei/ghostmoon/issues/new)